emusenule/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	This will create a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8-cwd_state
-	The command will writes into the file ls_cwd_content the result of the command ls -la
+	The command will writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line
+	The command duplicates the last line of the file iacta